FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 docker-compose up
 ```

-Check out the [Download FusionAuth page](/download) for other installation options (rpm, deb, etc) if you don’t have Docker installed.
-You can further follow the [FusionAuth Installation Guide](/docs/v1/tech/installation-guide/fusionauth-app) for more detailed steps.
+Check out the [FusionAuth download page](/download) for other installation options (rpm, deb, etc) if you don't have Docker installed.
+You can also follow the [FusionAuth Installation Guide](/docs/v1/tech/installation-guide/fusionauth-app) for more detailed steps.

-Once FusionAuth is running (it listens by default at http://localhost:9011/), create a new application, this tutorial follows an application named `fusionauth-vue-example`.
+Once FusionAuth is running (the default address is http://localhost:9011/), create a new application.
+This tutorial uses an application named `fusionauth-vue-example`.

-Next is to configure our application.
+Then, configure your application.
 There are only two configuration settings that you need to change for this tutorial.
 In your application's **OAuth** tab:

 - Set `Authorized redirect URLs` to `http://localhost:9000/oauth-callback`.
 This is the Express server URL that will handle processing the FusionAuth callback after a user signs in.
 - Set `Logout URL` to  `http://localhost:8081`.
-This is the URL where the FusionAuth server will redirect us after logout; this is the URL where the Vue app lives.
-It makes sense that after logout you end up being on the main landing page of the application.
+This is the URL where the FusionAuth server will redirect us after logout.
+It is also where the Vue app lives.
+After logout a user ends up on the main landing page of the application.

 Click **Save**.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/application-configuration.png" alt="OAuth settings for the new application." class="img-fluid" figure=false %}

-Now, we will add our user to the new application.
+Next, add our current user to the new application.
 Select **Users** on the dashboard, select **Manage** and go to the **Registration** tab.
 Then click `Add Registration`, and add yourself to the application you just created.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/user-configuration.png" alt="User settings for the new application." class="img-fluid" figure=false %}

 Finally, navigate to **Settings** and then **API Keys**.
 You should have an API key present, but feel free to create one.
-For this tutorial, we won't limit permissions, but you should for production use.
-Record that value for later.
+For this tutorial, we won't limit permissions, but you should for production deployments.
+Record the API key value for later.

-We won't cover this here, but you can create multiple applications and configure multi-tenancy in FusionAuth, which would be useful if you wanted different levels of separation.
+We won't cover this today, but you can create multiple applications and configure multi-tenancy in FusionAuth.
+This would be useful if you wanted multiple applications all with their registration data maintained in FusionAuth.

-And it's done.
-We can now start working on our initial Vue app.
+Now you're done configuring FusionAuth.
+We can start working on our initial Vue app.

 ## Project structure